 The BMus (Hons) Popular Music provides intensive training for instrumentalists and singers who wish to establish careers as freelance musicians, bands and artists in the popular music industry.

 Piano / Keyboard

-The curriculum seeks to develop your musical identity through creative composition, production and performance based modules that enable you to be not only a high quality performer, but also an original artist in your own right.
-We view all of our students as professional musicians from the outset and actively encourage and support you in establishing your career alongside your studies.
+The curriculum seeks to develop your musical identity through creative composition, production and performance-based modules that enable you to be a high quality performer and an original artist in your own right.

 You will benefit from the invaluable expertise of a team of Visiting Tutors who have a wealth of industry experience working with renowned singers and bands including Adele, CeeLo Green, Incognito, Jamiroquai, Al Jarreau, James Morrison, One Direction, Simply Red, Sting, Take That, Amy Winehouse, and Steve Winwood.

 Principal Study is at the core of your training and focuses on enabling you to realise your true potential both technically and creatively on your instrument/voice through individual tuition with some of the world’s leading teachers.